FYKyle/Cirrus-Waybar/README.md

   FONT Package: ttf-profont-nerd

 Installation:
+  1.)
 This configuration requires the font 'GohuFont uni11 Nerd Font Propo' to be installed' you may do so using the command:
       $sudo pacman -S ttf-profont-nerd

+  **WARNING STEP 2 WILL REPLACE CURRENT config AND style.css SO MAKE BACKUPS BEFORE DOING SO!
+  2.)
 Copy the 'config' and 'style.css' files into your "~/.config/waybar/" directory.
-**WARNING THIS WILL REPLACE CURRENT config AND style.css SO MAKE BACKUPS BEFORE DOING SO!